tobydriscoll/udmath305/_notes/linear-systems/75-diagonalization.md

 $$ = e^{-t}\frac{i}{2} \begin{bmatrix} -(2+i)e^{it}+(2-i) e^{-it} & e^{it}-e^{-it} \\ -(2-i)(2+i)e^{it}+(2+i)(2-i) e^{-it} & (2-i)e^{it}-(2+i) e^{-it} \end{bmatrix}. $$

-Each entry is written in the form of a complex number minus its conjugate, which gives twice the imaginary part.
+Each entry is written in the form of a complex number minus its conjugate, which gives $2i$ times the imaginary part.
 This helps.

 $$ = -e^{-t} \begin{bmatrix} -\cos(t)-2\sin(t) &  \sin(t)\\ -5\sin(t) & -\cos(t)+2\sin(t) \end{bmatrix}. $$